pavatus/ait-wiki/content/faq.md

 type: docs
 ---

+#### Q: Is there a channel with all of the community addons?
+A: There's a semi-official discord server, [AIT Addons](https://discord.gg/jz3mPsDEdT)

+#### Q: How do I make a mod addon?
+A: If you want to make a mod addon, refer to [this article](https://pavatus.github.io/ait-wiki/development/).

+#### Q: How do I make a datapack addon?
+A: If you want to make a datapack addon, refer to [this article](https://pavatus.github.io/ait-wiki/datapacks/).

+#### Q: What do I choose: datapack or mod for making an addon for AIT?
+A: Depends.
+If you just want to add interiors, desktops, exterior and console variants, custom tardis names and etc then you're free to choose "datapack" as your option.
+Otherwise, making a mod is recommended.
+And yes, you can use a datapack inside a mod.

 #### Q: I changed my interior and now I can't turn the power on!
 A: You need to set up the [engine core](../blocks/engine-core).